oscglezm/Python-Movie-List/README.md

 # Python-Movie-Trailer
 Simple website built with Python to display my list of popular movies.

-I. Run "Movie Trailer Website":
+I. Run "Movie Trailer Website"
 -------------------------------

 Open up your terminal and run: